 Since we are not profitable, our ability to pay cash dividends will require the availability of adequate surplus.
 Even if adequate surplus is available to pay cash dividends on our preferred stock, we may not have sufficient cash to pay dividends on the preferred stock or we may choose not to declare the dividends.
-On January 11, 2013, the Board of Directors declared a quarterly dividend and, on February 1, 2013, paid such dividend to the holders of record of the Preferred Stock as of the close business on January 22, 2013.
-On April 5, 2013, the Board of Directors declared a quarterly dividend and, on May 1, 2013, paid such dividend to the holders of record of the Preferred Stock as of the close business on April 19, 2013.

-Our common and convertible preferred stock may experience extreme price and volume fluctuations, which could lead to costly litigation for us and make an investment in us less appealing.
+Our common and preferred stock may experience extreme price and volume fluctuations, which could lead to costly litigation for us and make an investment in us less appealing.

-The market price of our common and convertible preferred stock may fluctuate substantially due to a variety of factors, including:
+The market price of our common and preferred stock may fluctuate substantially due to a variety of factors, including:

-- · additions to or departures of our key personnel; - announcements of technological innovations or new products or services by us or our competitors; announcements concerning our competitors or the biotechnology industry in general; - · new regulatory pronouncements and changes in regulatory guidelines; - · general and industry-specific economic conditions; - · changes in financial estimates or recommendations by securities analysts; - · variations in our quarterly results; and - · announcements about our collaborators or licensors; and changes in accounting principles.
+- · additions to or departures of our key personnel; - · announcements of technological innovations or new products or services by us or our competitors; announcements concerning our competitors or the biotechnology industry in general; - new regulatory pronouncements and changes in regulatory guidelines; - · general and industry-specific economic conditions; - changes in financial estimates or recommendations by securities analysts; - · variations in our quarterly results; and - · announcements about our collaborators or licensors; and changes in accounting principles.